DobzhanskyCenterSPBU/ManhattanPlot/README.md

 where myfilecopy.txt is a file with records <Chr# Position_insideChr  p-value>.

 The file preparing outside the script and connection with the database is progress.

+The results of the script are three files:

+- graphican png file;

+- html file with clicable number of hits (base on -log10(p-value));

+- ordered json file with coordinate of hits;